zxc916684603/ecs/intl.en-US/API Reference/Authentication rules.md

 7. Click **OK**.

-## Authentication list {#section_d07_a67_vfx .section}
+## ARN values {#section_yln_xgy_g2b .section}

-The following table describes commonly used ARN values that correspond to API actions used in Alibaba Cloud ECS.
-For information about the ARN format, see [Terms](../../../../reseller.en-US/Product Introduction/Terms.md#).
+The following table lists the ARN values that correspond to some ECS API operations.
+For information about the ARN format, *see* [Terms](../../../../intl.en-US/Product Introduction/Terms.md#) in the RAM documentation.

 |Action|ARN value|
 |:-----|:--------|